Impact on climate and environment

 Biodiversity

 Biodiversity – the variety of life on earth – plays a crucial role in maintaining the health and resilience of natural cycles.
-In addition to its ecological importance, biodiversity also has economic value.
+In addition to its ecological importance, biodiversity has economic value.
 The construction sector, for one, depends on nature and what it produces.
-At the same time, construction activity often significantly affects natural habitats and takes valuable areas away from the natural world.
+At the same time, construction activity impacts natural habitats and uses valuable natural sites as locations for buildings and infrastructure.

-So when its major projects have an impact on the natural world, Implenia places great emphasis on preserving biodiversity; and it follows European and national biodiversity strategies in all its markets.
+Although biodiversity is not classified as ‘material’ in the materiality analysis at the global level, Implenia prioritises the preservation of biodiversity in its major projects, and in all its markets is guided by European and national biodiversity strategies.
 The company carefully assesses the ecosystems at its project sites and surrounding areas.
 If necessary, it takes measures to minimise impacts and protect natural habitats.
-Special attention is paid to species listed on the IUCN Red List as threatened, endangered or highly endangered.
+Special attention is paid to species listed on the International Union for Conservation of Nature (IUCN) Red List as threatened, endangered or highly endangered.

 Implenia is conscious of the great importance of biodiversity and actively sensitises its employees to this topic.
-From 2024, the Sustainability Academy, Implenia’s internal continuing education platform, is offering a special module on biodiversity.
+Since 2024, the Sustainability Academy, Implenia’s internal continuing education platform, has offered a special module on biodiversity.

 On-site environmental management